Philadelphia Eagles 2025 Fantasy Football Projections

 PlayerAtt.YardsTDRec.YardsTDPoints

 Saquon Barkley: Joining the exclusive club of 2,000-yard rushers, Barkley racked up an additional 499 rushing yards in four playoff games.
-Yes, he set a career low in receptions (2.1) per game and Jalen Hurts (14) had more rushing touchdowns than Barkley (career-high 13).
-That said, he has an elite combination of speed and power, runs behind an elite offensive line and plays with talented wideouts, who help to keep opposing defenses honest.
+Yes, he set a career low in receptions (2.1) per game and Jalen Hurts had more rushing touchdowns (14) than Barkley (career-high 13).
+Including the postseason, Barkley had 482 touches — the most in a decade and third-most since the turn of the century.
+That said, he has an elite combination of speed and power, runs behind an elite offensive line and plays with talented wideouts, who keep opposing defenses honest.

-Will Shipley: If Gainwell leaves via free agency, Shipley would move up the depth chart, but his fantasy value is limited either way as long as Barkley stays healthy.
+Will Shipley: With the backfield losing Kenneth Gainwell (to the Steelers) and adding A.J.
+Dillon in free agency, Shipley moves up the depth chart, but his fantasy value is relatively limited as long as Barkley stays healthy.

 WIDE RECEIVERS